provenance-io/explorer-service/README.md

-# provenance-service-explorer
+# Provenance Explorer
 The purpose of this api backend is to provide a single API for the Provenance Blockchain Explorer frontend, aggregate and cache information needed by the front end (e.g. simplify multiple block/transaction calls into a single call), and provide Provenance Blockchain specific endpoints.

 ##How to run testnet and explorer locally